biniamgebremichael/restful/README.md

 The application also uses backend Database to store content, but this is not the main focus.

 ### Note
-For a true cloud native, this application could be run from AWS lambda or GCP cloud function and setup the endpoints in API-Gateway.
+For a true cloud native, this application could be run from AWS lambda or GCP cloud function, and set the endpoints in API-Gateway.
 AWS API-gateway can hide the api behind authentication that can provide different permission for read and write calls.
 API-gateway can also be configured with CDN cache and route-able url.
 The entire service and resources can be automated using terraform code.